oxyzpz/Luanium-Obfuscator/README.md

 I'll release this obfuscator once i make VM compression and virtualization / VM.
 Our obfuscator will be accessed through a website.

-Obfuscator version: v0.0.3
+Obfuscator version: v0.0.4

 Updates:
 https://youtube.com/ | coming soon

-This project was made to protect your Roblox and Lua scripts from reverse engineers.
+I made this project to protect your Roblox Lua scripts (exploiting) from reverse engineers.
-Since our code is not opened sourced it is very difficult to deobfuscate Luanium

-Supports Roblox LuaU and Lua 5.4 or higher
+Supports Roblox LuaU and Lua 5.1 or higher

 Here is what the obfuscation looks for now:
 # Input